bmeviauac01/datadriven/docs/lecture-notes/mssql/server-side-programming.md

 from Customer c join inserted i on c.ID = i.ID
 ```

-A total sum colum on the order table should be updated to reflect the total of all items in the order:
+A total sum column on the order table should be updated to reflect the total of all items in the order:

 ```sql
 create or alter trigger OrderTotalUpdateTrigger